iretiola-007/NovaScript/README.md

 ## 4. Syntax Overview

 ## 4.1 Language declaration
-To use NovaScript, you need to declare which language you're using in each `.nova` file
+To use NovaScript, you must declare the language at the top of each `.nova` file.

 Use this to declare the language:
 ```